How do you become certified?

 * 4-H’ers grades 4-6: Must attend a certification training every year (this year’s options shown to the right)

 * 4-H’ers grades 7-9: May choose to either attend a training (shown to the right) each year or take a test which will certify them until they reach 10th grade

 * 4-H’ers grades 10-12: May choose to either attend a training (shown to the right) each year or take a test to be certified until they reach 20 years of age

-Each 4-H’er must be certified by July 1st.
+Each 4-H’er must be certified by June 18th for County Fair and July 1st for the State Fair.
 Training sessions will be held at the following dates, locations and times in Poweshiek County:

 Each training listed above is for all age levels.
 Contact the Extension Office to register.
 If you would like to test, you can do so at the end of each training session.
 To pass the test, you must answer at least 70% of the questions correctly.
 You are able to take the test three times.